Mastercard, Discover, AmEx and Visa ditching signatures

 Writes trendy stories about credit cards.

 You will not be routinely jotting your name on payment slips and checkout terminals much longer.
-Mastercard, Discover, American Express and now Visa plan to ditch the signature requirement at merchants in April.
+Mastercard ditched the signature as of April 13, and Discover, American Express and Visa plan to drop the signature requirement at merchants later this month.

 Here is a quick recap of the statements from the card networks: